Birgittawarming489/voxtral-tts.c/README.md

 # voxtral-tts.c

-Pure C inference engine for [Mistral's Voxtral-4B-TTS](https://huggingface.co/mistralai/Voxtral-4B-TTS-2603) text-to-speech model.
+**Experimental** pure C inference engine for [Mistral's Voxtral-4B-TTS](https://huggingface.co/mistralai/Voxtral-4B-TTS-2603) text-to-speech model.
 Zero external dependencies beyond the C standard library and math.
 Reads weights directly from safetensors via memory-mapped I/O.

+> **Note**: This project is an experiment to create a pure C implementation of Voxtral TTS.
+It is **not production-ready** and no further optimization work is planned (even if I'm considering to base it on ggml).
+Contributions are welcome and encouraged!

 Sample: [Hello world](./hello_world.wav)